Mary Jane Watson: The Amazing Spider-Man: The Daily Comic Strip

-In time, Mary Jane grew tired of her job selling computers and seized several opportunities to become an actress, spending time by herself in Los Angeles, with Peter eventually coming over to visit and spend the Christmas holidays with her.
+In time, Mary Jane grew tired of her job selling computers and seized opportunities to become an actress, spending time by herself in Los Angeles, with Peter eventually coming over to visit and spend Christmas with her.
+Upon completion of her work in Los Angeles, Mary Jane returned home with Peter and took up work in the theatre.

 In years past, Mary Jane's character constantly needed saving by Spider-Man.
 This resulted in a complaint by a reader that saw the strip dropped by the Toronto Star in the late '70s and early '80s.
 Mary Jane being in constant danger is often because she has risked her life to save Peter by joining in his battles, facing off against Doctor Doom, Morbius, Sabretooth. and Doctor Octopus.
 Peter and MJ remain happily married despite all of these obstacles.
 MJ has also covered for Peter by taking photographs of his battles.
 After taking a photo of Sabretooth, Peter suggested they share the credit for the photo, but MJ refused, insisting she was "just an actress".

-Recently, Mary Jane's successful stint with her Broadway play, Picture Perfect, has given her and Peter financial stability, though Peter occasionally displays personal jealousy of MJ making more money, a fact MJ has teased him about whenever he contemplates quitting his regular job as a photographer, forcing him to reconsider to soothe his competitive ego.
+Mary Jane's successful stint with her Broadway play Picture Perfect gave her and Peter financial stability, though Peter occasionally displayed personal jealousy of MJ making more money, a fact MJ has teased him about whenever he contemplates quitting his regular job as a photographer.
 Despite these hang-ups, Peter continues to supports his wife's job and ambitions unconditionally.
-The Parkers at one point discussed moving into a new house using the revenue she was earning from the play, but nothing so far has come of those plans.
 Mary Jane's play was eventually forced to temporarily close due to the theatre needing much-needed maintenance.
-Producers of an old direct-to-video movie MJ starred in called Marvella eventually contacted her and offered her a contract to reprise her role, with a three-month filming schedule in New York.
-The filming brought her and Peter into conflict with Peter's old foe Mysterio.
+Producers of an old direct-to-video film MJ starred in called Marvella eventually contacted her and offered her a contract to reprise her role, with a three-month filming schedule in New York, the filming bringing her and Peter into conflict with Peter's old foe Mysterio.